Paroyer/BetterBiomes-FanUpdate/README.md

 # Better Biomes - FanUpdate
- Updated version of BetterBiomes by Julyary/ParanormalVibe to the last version of the CWSDK (7.1 atm).
-Will be updated to the next version of the SDK until Julyary come back dont worry!
+ Updated version of BetterBiomes by Julyuary/ParanormalVibe to the last version of the CWSDK (7.1 atm).
+Will be updated to the next version of the SDK until Julyuary come back dont worry!

- Original work by Julyary, link to his github (CWSDK-6.1): https://github.com/ParanormalVibe/BetterBiomes
+ Original work by Julyuary, link to his github (CWSDK-6.1): https://github.com/ParanormalVibe/BetterBiomes

 ## Better Biomes
- A terrain generation mod for CubeWorld.
+ A terrain generation mod for CubeWorld made by Julyuary, absolutely nothing new in this updated version.

 ## Better What?
  This mod seeks to make exploring the game's world more interesting by grouping regions into continents and small islands.